Paper on Difficulties Suing Paramedics During COVID-19 Wins IICLE Writing Award

 Roth’s paper, titled “Tort Immunity for Emergency Medical Service Personnel in the Age of COVID-19,” reiterates how difficult it is to take civil action against medical service personnel for their conduct on a service call.

 Still, during these times, Roth suspects there may be an increase in filings due to the sheer number of service calls.
-In her paper she notes that the COVID-19 virus has put great strain on the Illinois heath care system, with more than a million cases and 21,500 confirmed deaths recorded in the state as of April 2021, according to the Illinois Department of Public Health.
+In her paper she notes that the COVID-19 virus has put great strain on the Illinois health care system, with more than a million cases and 21,500 confirmed deaths recorded in the state as of April 2021, according to the Illinois Department of Public Health.

 “I feel like we’re going to see increased lawsuits related to emergency medical care rendered to COVID patients,” Roth says.
 She urges attorneys to temper their clients’ expectations with a healthy dose of realism.